 The American bishops approved drafting supplemental materials for their voting guide at the November 2022 general assembly.
 The task force, which in addition to Lori is made up of heads of other USCCB committees, has met multiple times, created drafts, and received input from bishops nationwide.
 The approved supplemental materials total 17 pages.

-Following the introductory note, the five bulletin inserts approach the priority issues, and others, through five lenses: Church role in public life, dignity of the person, common good, solidarity, and subsidiarity.
+Following the introductory note, the other five bulletin inserts approach the priority issues, and others, through five lenses: Church role in public life, dignity of the person, common good, solidarity, and subsidiarity.

 The video script opens with the question, “What does it mean to be a faithful citizen?” before quoting Pope Francis’s encyclical Fratelli tutti, where he invokes the example of the Good Samaritan.
 It then highlights the importance of voting in our nation’s elections.